 The Commercial Pilot course is for students who wish to continue their education in flight training after Private Pilot and Instrument Pilot training as well as students who wish to pursue flying as a career.
 Most students take the full Commercial Pilot course in a single engine airplane and then add a Multiengine airplane rating afterward.
-For the Commercial Pilot Airplane Single Engine course at American Air, you will receive training in the Cessna 172 S with G1000 glass cockpit.
+For the Commercial Pilot Airplane Single Engine course at American Air, you will receive training in our Piper LX with the G1000 NXi glass cockpit.
 The FAA requires some training in an aircraft with this type of equipment for all Commercial Pilots.
 In this course, we also provide a few hours of training in our state-of-the -art BATD flight simulator.
-This simulator can be configured for a wide variety of aircraft types that range from a Cessna 172 to a Beechcraft B200 King Air twin turboprop.
+This simulator can be configured for a wide variety of aircraft types that range from a Piper Archer III to a Beechcraft B200 King Air twin turboprop.
 The instrument panels can be changed from analog to EFIS or Glass Cockpit.